onc-healthit/api-resource-guide/docs/inquiry-portal/g10-inquiries.md

 - A Health IT Module’s authorization server must issue a refresh token valid for a new period of no less than three months to applications capable of storing a client secret.
 Beyond the certification criteria requirements, health IT developers are not required to support all methods that third-party application developers seek to use.
 Additional information and clarifications regarding this criterion can be found on the <a target = "_blank" href = "https://www.healthit.gov/test-method/standardized-api-patient-and-population-services#ccg">September</a>.

+## Paragraph (g)(10)(v)(B)
+### October 2021
+**Stakeholder Inquiry**: There is a requirement that clients downloading the bulk data use the same access token as they did to make the original request.
+Does it permit other equivalently secure means of authorization as well?

+The  FHIR specification says that there should be alternatives: https://hl7.org/fhir/uv/bulkdata/export/index.html#response---complete-status

+*[requiresAccessToken] Value SHALL be true if both the file server and the FHIR API server control access using OAuth 2.0 bearer tokens.
+Value MAY be false for file servers that use access-control schemes other than OAuth 2.0, such as downloads from Amazon S3 bucket URLs or verifiable file servers within an organization's firewall.*

+**ONC Response**: We recently provided a clarification to a question we received via the Centralized Feedback System regarding this topic, and are planning to publish the clarification to the § 170.315(g)(10) Certification Companion Guide shortly.

+The § 170.315(g)(10) "Standardized API for patient and population services" certification criterion regulation text states in paragraph <a target = "_blank" href = "https://www.ecfr.gov/current/title-45/subtitle-A/subchapter-D/part-170/subpart-C#p-170.315(g)(10)(v)(B)">§ 170.315(g)(10)(v)(B)</a>:

+*Authentication and authorization must occur during the process of granting an application access to patient data in accordance with the “SMART Backend Services: Authorization Guide” section of the implementation specification adopted in § 170.215(a)(4) and the application must be issued a valid access token.*

+According to the requirements in § 170.315(g)(10)(v)(B), Health IT Modules must issue an application a valid access token during authentication and authorization as per the “SMART Backend Services: Authorization Guide” section of the "FHIR Bulk Data Access (Flat FHIR) (v1.0.1: STU 1)" implementation guide (Bulk FHIR IG).
+In order for the aforementioned access token to be valid, the application must also be able to access patient data via the access token.
+The “SMART Backend Services: Authorization Guide” section of the Bulk FHIR IG requires the use of OAuth 2.0 bearer tokens for access control.
+According to <a target = "_blank" href = "https://hl7.org/fhir/uv/bulkdata/export/index.html#response---complete-status">section 5.3.4</a> of the Bulk FHIR IG, the “requiresAccessToken” element be set to “true” if “both the file server and the FHIR API server control access using OAuth 2.0 bearer tokens.”
+Therefore, the Inferno testing tool requires the "requiresAccessToken" parameter be set to "true" as part of the test to check if the granted access token is valid for accessing patient data.

+At a minimum for the ONC Health IT Certification Program, Health IT Modules certified to the § 170.315(g)(10) criterion must support the issuance of a valid access token to an application during authentication and authorization as per the “SMART Backend Services: Authorization Guide” section of the Bulk FHIR IG.
+However, if the minimum requirements are met, health IT developers may support additional access-control schemes beyond OAuth 2.0 bearer tokens.

 --8<-- "includes/abbreviations.md"